department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-05-oh-scheduling/conversation-guide.md

 ## 1: Type of Care - Food and nutrition

-Path they will take:
+**Path they will take: **

-1. Start scheduling >
+1. Start scheduling
-1. Alert for urgent care >
+2. Alert for urgent care
-1. I need a different appointment >
+3. I need a different appointment
-1. Nutrition and food >
+4. Nutrition and food
-1. Choose a location >
+5. Choose a location
-1. Grove City, OH >
+6. Grove City, OH
-1. Sarah Bennett >
+7. Sarah Bennett
-1. PID 6/11 >
+8. PID 8/11
-1. 7/22 >
+9. 8/22 12pm
-1. Reason for appointment >
+10. Reason for appointment
-1. confirm contact >
+11. Confirm contact
-1. Review details >
+12. Review details
-1. Confirmation page >
+13. Confirmation page
-1. Review appointments
+14. Review appointments
 **Begin prototype**

 Prompt: Tell me about this page.